The Biggest Hurdle

 In addition to participating in your sport in an amazing foreign setting with people from all over the world, you have the option of trying new sports.
 As someone studying in Australia, it was almost a kind of initiation to give some Australian sports a shot.
 As someone who has little exposure to sports past typical ones played in America, it has been exciting to learn all about rugby, cricket, netball, and even Australian football.
 Upon arriving at the University of Queensland, I immediately got in touch with the Tae Kwon Do club so that I can continue to practice and train while I’m here for the semester.
 This was a wonderful decision as I’ve had a blast meeting international students who share my passion for martial arts, as well as giving me a chance to really feel like I’m participating in events on campus and making the most of the resources available at this large university.
 Opportunities like clubs and intramural sports give student athletes, as well as non-athletes, a chance to both continue an activity they enjoy back home and try something totally new and foreign to them while abroad!

 Soncy Kaahui is a Biology Major at Scripps College and is studying abroad with IFSA on the University of Queensland Partnership Program in Australia in spring 2018.
-She is an International Correspondent for IFSA through the Work-To-Study Program
+She served as an International Correspondent for IFSA through the Work-To-Study Program